JuliaLang/julia/doc/src/manual/faq.md

 gvar_self 13 bytes String
 ```

-This does not apply to `function` or `type` declarations.
+This does not apply to `function` or `struct` declarations.
 However, anonymous functions bound to global
 variables are serialized as can be seen below.

 ```julia-repl